 One day, on my heavily used instagram stories, I asked everyone to name 3 things they loved or were passionate about that had NOTHING to do with food or health.
 I think this is such an important question to those of us who struggle with disordered eating or obsession with health.

-When I thought about my 3 things that I loved, tarot cards came up.
+When I thought about the 3 things that I loved, tarot cards came up.
 Tarot cards were a pretty new thing to me but not really a new concept.
-As someone who mixes a touch of spirituality in to my life and business, I’ve dabbled around with oracle cards, angel cards and have read lots of books about manifesting and the universe.
+As someone who mixes a touch of spirituality into my life and business, I’ve dabbled around with oracle cards, and angel cards and have read lots of books about manifesting and the universe.
 Spirituality is so fleeting and ethereal that different people have different methods of accessing the spiritual realm.
 Some prefer weed, others use psychedelics from a magic mushroom dispensary, and I use tarot.
 Who’s to say which one is more effective than the other?

 The amount of Woo-koolaid I drink waxes and wanes throughout different times in my life and it just so happened I was in a season of thirst.
 I first heard of tarot cards as a tool from listening to the ladies at Being Boss talk to Bridgette of Biddy Tarot.